West Orange in Essex County, New Jersey — The American Northeast (Mid-Atlantic)

 National Historic Site

-Erected by National Park Service, Department of the Interior.
+Erected by National Park Service, U.S. Department of the Interior.

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Science & Medicine.
 A significant historical month for this entry is October 1870.

 Location.
 40° 47.183′ N, 74° 14.447′ W. Marker is in West Orange, New Jersey, in Essex County.
-Marker can be reached from Honeysuckle Road, on the left when traveling west.
+It can be reached from Honeysuckle Road, on the left when traveling west.
 Touch for map.
 Marker is in this post office area: West Orange NJ 07052, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Estate Staff (here, next to this marker); Llewellyn Park (within shouting distance of this marker); Japanese Stone Lanterns (within shouting distance of this marker); Edison’s Home, Glenmont (within shouting distance of this marker); Greenhouse and Barn (within shouting distance of this marker); Mina Miller Edison (about 400 feet away, measured in a direct line); Garage (about 500 feet away); Llewellyn Park Gatehouse (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: The Estate Staff (here, next to this marker); Llewellyn Park (within shouting distance of this marker); Japanese Stone Lanterns (within shouting distance of this marker); Edisons Home, Glenmont (within shouting distance of this marker); Greenhouse and Barn (within shouting distance of this marker); Mina Miller Edison (about 400 feet away, measured in a direct line); Garage (about 500 feet away); Llewellyn Park Gatehouse (approx. 0.4 miles away).
 Touch for a list and map of all markers in West Orange.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Take a tour of the markers at Thomas Edison's Glenmont homesite.